|

 The Dedham Vale Society applied for a

 The Dedham Vale Society submitted a skeleton argument to Court.
-The judge determined that the government planning inspector's opinion was (1) based on an error of law and (2) might have been different had the statutory duty to conserve and enhance the landscape been applied.
+The judge determined that the government planning inspector's opinion was

 Greater Anglia asked The Secretary of State for a 2nd EIA screening opinion.